stylekit/stylekit.github.io/_posts/_temp/_2017-03-06-Event-propagation-and-global-local-state-distribution.md

 render()
 ```

+And then there is reduction to limit the scope the event affects.
+Not all UI needs every state change at the app level etc.

 Hmm.
-I think I need to do more research into RX.
-No need to re-invent the wheel if it already exists 😁
+I think I need to do more research into **RX and related concepts**.
+No need to re-invent the wheel if it already exists.
+I will do some examples that combine RX with the MOSBY presenter regime tomorrow  😁

+Ah.
+I think I get it now.
+We use RX for UI communication. and the presenter as just a layer that attach it self to the RX eventBus. but then why do view need a ref to presenter.
+Because RX only travels down stream?